1. Ensure URLs are meaningful & user-friendly

 4. Cross-browser optimisation

 The site needs to look the same across all browsers.
-There’s quite a few to take into account.
+There’s quite a few to take into account but the popular ones are Chrome, Firefox, Edge, Safari and Opera.

 Internet Explorer is the worst and web designers hate it!
 Thankfully fewer people use it today but you cannot totally ignore it.